aiishaan/SelfCheckOut-software/README.md

 ## Features
 - Implementation of the Observer design pattern for efficient event handling
 - Simulated hardware components for a realistic self-checkout experience
-- Object-Oriented Programming principles to ensure maintainability and scalability
+- Object-Oriented Programming principles to ensure maintainability and scalability.
-- User-friendly interface for seamless interaction
+- User-friendly interface for seamless interaction.

 ## Requirements
 - Java Development Kit (JDK) 8 or higher